wgst/ml-gas-surface/docs/adaptive_sampling/clustering.md

 descr = invd_reduced
 ```
 # Dimension reduction (PCA)
-In this optional step, we reduce number of dimensionos (here descriptors) using principal component analysis (PCA), for efficiency and better descriptiveness of our results.
+In this optional step, we reduce the number of dimensions (here descriptors) using principal component analysis (PCA), for efficiency and better descriptiveness of our results.

 We start with creating 10 PCA components, based on our descriptors and we plot the variance ratio associated with all the components.